-Note: Other payables and other accrued operating expenses included payables of approximately RMB254,745,000 (2018: RMB234,390,000) (equivalent to approximately HK\$296,978,000 (2018: HK\$292,531,000)) by Hengxiang Real Estate Development Company Limited ("Hengxiang Real Estate").
+Note: Other payables and other accrued operating expenses included payables of approximately RMB273,997,000 (2019: RMB254,745,000) (equivalent to approximately HK\$299,877,000 (2019: HK\$296,978,000)) by Hengxiang Real Estate.
 The amount represented loan principal and interest payable to the lender and the legal cost for the litigation according to the judgement by the Liaoning High People's Court dated 28 January 2018.
-Since the Group is still under negotiation with the minority shareholder for the compensation related to these payables, no receivable has been recorded.
+Since the Group is still under negotiation with the minority shareholder for the compensation related to these payables, no payment has been recorded.